jlianyz/project4/README.md

 * Gunicorn to deploy the project to Heroku
 * [Stripe](https://stripe.com/en-sg) API to process the payment
 * [Heroku](https://dashboard.heroku.com/login) as a host for the project
-* Sqlite3 as the database
+* Postgres as the database

 ***